 Join our team as a Resident Advisor.
-We have full-time and part-time hourly positions available.
+We have part-time hourly positions available.
 Applicants must have a bachelor’s degree in social work, early childhood development, education, or related field.
-Evening, overnight, and weekend hours are available.
+Weekend hours are available.
 To apply, email your resume, cover letter, and three references to INFO@projecthomeindy.org.
 Incomplete applications will not be considered.

 Resident Advisors (RA) are responsible for direct care of residents and their children to help our young families achieve self-sufficiency.
 RAs provide mentoring, support, guidance, and encouragement to our clients.
 RAs assist PHI residents with daily activities.
 RAs assist the Case Manager and Program Administrator in assuring that residents are following house guidelines, attending programming, and meeting their individualized goals.